Adopting from India

 BACKGROUND INFORMATION: Referrals presented include limited medical information (but allow families to ask for a doctor visit), relinquishment history, limited development information, and a photo of a child.

-GENDER: Families can request a specific gender, but need to be aware of delays when doing so.
+GENDER: Families can request specific biological sex but need to be aware of delays when doing so.

 - Submit an adoption application to Barker.